ibm-cloud-docs/account/acct-getstart-tutorial.md

 | Serbia |
 | Switzerland |
 | Ukraine|
-{: caption="Table 2.
-Countries in Europe that are not supported" caption-side="bottom"}
+{: caption="Countries in Europe that are not supported" caption-side="bottom"}
 {: #Europe}
 {: tab-title="Europe"}
 {: tab-group="not-supported-countries"}